neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 ## Learning Objectives

-In this session you will learn:

-- [ ] what the terminal and the shell are
+- [ ] learning what the terminal and the shell are.
-- [ ] to navigate the file system inside unsing the shell and the terminal
+- [ ] learning to navigate the file system inside unsing the shell and the terminal.
-- [ ] to create, rename, remove and move files and folders in the filesystem
+- [ ] learning to create, rename, remove and move files and folders in the filesystem.

 ---